Why you shouldn’t judge a book by its cover

 The problem with bias

-A recent article by Business Insider found that as humans, we make decisions on people in only seven seconds.
+An article by Business Insider found that as humans, we make decisions on people in only seven seconds.
 These decisions are based on biases we don’t even know exist - gender, name, accent, background, where they’re from.
 Even though we can make judgements about people within seven seconds, it takes 12 contradictory reasons to undo that initial judgement.

 Biases are powerful, helpful shortcuts but are often made quickly and subconsciously.

-In a recent article by Harvard Business Review about ways to reduce bias in the hiring process, Professor Francesca Gino at Harvard Business school suggests that unconscious biases have a problematic effect on our judgements and decisions.
+In an article by Harvard Business Review about ways to reduce bias in the hiring process, Professor Francesca Gino at Harvard Business school suggests that unconscious biases have a problematic effect on our judgements and decisions.
 “They cause us to make decisions in favour of one person or group, to the detriment of others,” she says.

 This means that without knowing it, in the workplace our judgement or biases about an individual can affect their likelihood to get promoted, get hired and in a broader sense, impact diversity in the workplace.
 When biases become widespread and part of the ‘way we do things around here’ within an organisation, this can impact attitudes and company culture and create a self-fulfilling prophecy.